 WHAT IF WE ROOM SHARE OR CO-SLEEP WITH OUR BABY.

 Room sharing & co-sleeping is a common parenting choice and we totally respect your decision to do so.
 However, when it comes to sleep training, room sharing with parents or co-sleeping can be confusing for your baby.
 In order for your baby to sleep 11-12 hours without interruption, he or she must learn to fall asleep on their own and sleep through the night without disruption.
 Having parents in the same room or in the same bed can stunt that process or sometimes make it impossible all together.
 We recommend that your baby has an independent sleeping space to ensure success.
 Bonus: you'll get better sleep too!

-I NURSE BABY TO SLEEP, CAN WE STILL SLEEP TRAIN?
+I AM EXCLUSIVELY BREASTFEEDING, CAN WE STILL SLEEP TRAIN?